Spiral Zone: Black Widow vehicles

 Overlord rides the Bullwhip Cannon, an eight-wheel all-terrain vehicle equipped with a large laser cannon.
 The other Black Widows ride Sledge Hammers, a one-man minitank that has triangular caterpillar tracks and has whirling mace arms on either side.
 They also have a special delta-winged aircraft called the Intruder.

 Zone Riders

 Overlord's initial strike put all the major capitals of the world in the Zone.
 The chaos sparks international cooperation even between the United States and the Soviet Union.
-To counter the effects of the Zone bacteria, British scientists create a rare material called Neutron-90.
-However, only a limited amount of Neutron-90 is remaining in the world after the British government orders the destruction of the only laboratory where the material is produced.
-There is only enough material left to build combat suits for five specially-trained soldiers called the Spiral Force, also known as the "Zone Riders."
+To counter the effects of the Zone bacteria, British scientists create a rare material called Neutron-90, but only a limited amount of Neutron-90 is remaining in the world after the British government orders the destruction of the only laboratory where the material is produced.
+There is only enough material left to build combat suits for five specially-trained soldiers called the Spiral Force, also known as the "Zone Riders".